solliancenet/tech-immersion-data-ai/day2-exp3/README.md

 - Azure Cosmos DB (maintains the state of all conversations)
 - Azure Cognitive Services - Language Understanding (LUIS)

-In this task, you will deploy all of these Azure dependencies as well as configure and train [LUIS](https://docs.microsoft.com/en-us/azure/cognitive-services/luis/what-is-luis) with hundreds of text entries.
+In this task, you will deploy all of these Azure dependencies as well as configure and train [LUIS](https://docs.microsoft.com/en-us/azure/cognitive-services/luis/what-is-luis) with thousands of text entries.
 Fortunately, we supply a script to do this for you.

 1. On the bottom-left corner of your Windows desktop, locate the search box next to the Start Menu.
 Type **cmd**, then either press Enter or select the Command Prompt desktop app in the search results.